jflex-de/jflex/tex/intro.md

 to port scanners from JLex, and from the `lex` and `flex` tools for C. Finally, [working together](#WorkingTog) discusses interfacing JFlex scanners with the LALR parser generators CUP, CUP2, BYacc/J, Jay.

+[^1]: Java is a trademark of Sun Microsystems, Inc., and refers to Sun’s
+    Java programming language.
+JFlex is not sponsored by or affiliated with Sun Microsystems, Inc.